 While no Aboriginal people were observed living on the island when explored in 1802, Aboriginal people did live on Kangaroo Island for many generations before and following its separation from the mainland, and evidence of this history can be found within the parks of eastern Kangaroo Island.
 All Aboriginal sites, objects and remains are protected from damage, disturbance or interference by the Aboriginal Heritage Act 1988, regardless of whether they have been registered or reported.

 More recent First Nations history is entwined with the history of early settlement of Kangaroo Island.
 By the mid-1820s there were a number of people, mainly sealers, living permanently on the island with Aboriginal women that had been abducted or brought from Tasmania or the South Australian coast.
 Diary entries from 1836 tell of those first settlers who would "cross over to Cape Jervis, from which place they have at different times stolen the women who now live with them.
 These women are very clever at snaring game and fish for their keepers whilst the men remain at their little farms" (Kangaroo Island Pioneers Association, accessed 2023).
 These Aboriginal women provided vital hunting and other bush skills necessary for the survival of early settlers.

 Creating strong working relationships with First Nations people will ensure they have an ongoing role in protecting their heritage and telling their story.
 This will also aid in the development of appropriate interpretation to help explain the First Nations history of the island to visitors, and to expand the cultural tourism offering in Kangaroo Island.

-The parks also help tell the story of Kangaroo Island's colonial history.
+The parks also help tell the story of Kangaroo Island's colonial history, and the history of early pioneers.
 Three sites on the South Australian heritage register have been recorded in the parks of eastern Kangaroo Island: the Bates Farmhouse, Threshing Floor and Roller in Baudin Conservation Park; a threshing floor within Pelican Lagoon Conservation Park, and the Cape Willoughby Lighthouse tower in Cape Willoughby Conservation Park.

 The Bates farmhouse ruin and threshing floor is supported by interpretation along the Ironstone Hill Hike, which tells the story of the Bates family - owners of the land of Baudin Conservation Park until its incorporation into the park system.
+The farmhouse ruin is a significant heritage site, that has experienced degradation from natural decay.
+Continuing management will seek to maintain the site, with only essential interventions.
 The threshing floor in Pelican Lagoon is not supported by interpretation and to date general public access is not facilitated.
 There are few threshing floors recorded in South Australia and only a handful survive in good condition, including those in these parks.

 The Cape Willoughby Lighthouse is the first lighthouse in South Australia, and was first lit in 1852.
 All boats from the eastern states to Adelaide passed through Backstairs Passage at the time, and the Cape Willoughby lighthouse was an important guide.
-The adjacent lighthouse keeper cottages on the site contribute to the heritage character of the site.
+The adjacent lighthouse keeper cottages further contribute to the heritage character of the site.
+Tours are also provided to give visitors an understanding of the history of the site.